Black Monday (1987): Federal Reserve response

+International

+All of the twenty-three major world markets experienced a sharp decline in October 1987.
+Stock markets crashed worldwide, first in Asian markets other than Japan, then Europe, then the US, and finally Japan.
+When measured in United States dollars, eight markets declined by 20 to 29 percent, three by 30 to 39 percent (Malaysia, Mexico and New Zealand), and three by more than 40 percent (Hong Kong, Australia and Singapore).
+The least affected was Austria (a fall of 11.4 percent) while the most affected was Hong Kong with a drop of 45.8 percent.
+Out of twenty-three major industrial countries, nineteen had a decline greater than 20 percent.
+Worldwide losses were estimated at US$1.71 trillion.
+The severity of the crash sparked fears of extended economic instability or even a reprise of the Great Depression.

 United Kingdom

 On Friday, October 16, all the markets in London were unexpectedly closed due to the Great Storm of 1987.
-After they re-opened, the speed of the crash accelerated, partially attributed by some to the storm closure.
-By 9:30AM, the FTSE 100 Index had fallen over 136 points.
-It was down 23% in two days, roughly the same percentage that the NYSE dropped on the day of the crash.
-Stocks then continued to fall, albeit at a less precipitous rate, until reaching a trough in mid-November at 36% below its pre-crash peak.
+After they re-opened, the speed of the crash accelerated.
+By midday, the Financial Times Stock Exchange 100 Index (FTSE 100) had fallen 296 points, a 14 percent drop.
+It was down 23 percent in two days, roughly the same percentage that the NYSE dropped on the day of the crash.
+Stocks then continued to fall, albeit at a less precipitous rate, until reaching a trough in mid-November at 36 percent below its pre-crash peak.
 Stocks did not begin to recover until 1989.